masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### acceptors

-the “acceptors” block is found within the “applications” section named “evostreamms” in the configuration file.
+The “acceptors” block is found within the “applications” section named “evostreamms” in the configuration file.
 Each acceptor protocol used by applications is defined here.
 Some protocols may require additional parameters.

 **Type:** Object